-People will typically pay more for a vinyl record with little to no scratches as well as one that the cover is in excellent condition.
-So if your record is in better condition than one that is listed, list yours for more.
+People will typically pay more for a vinyl record with little to no scratches as well as the cover is in excellent condition.
+So if your record is in better condition than the one that is listed, list yours for more.

 Discogs is an online music marketplace and community started in 2000.
 You can use it to sell — or to buy — music in several formats.

 You can sell vinyl records, CDs, DVDs, cassette tapes and more on Discogs.
 To sell on Discogs, you need a valid PayPal account.

 Once you’ve created your free account, you can start listing your vinyl on Discogs.
 When you’ve entered into an order agreement with a buyer, Discogs will charge you an 8 percent selling fee.

 There is a minimum fee of 10 cents and a maximum fee of $150.
 Discogs helps you determine a selling price by suggesting an automated price.
 However, you can adjust that suggested price as you see fit.

 You’ll also need to set your shipping price.
 Discogs has a massive online music marketplace.
 This seems to be the place to go to buy and sell vinyl and other music online.

 Flea Markets can be a great place to sell vinyl records as well.
 Also known as swap meets, flea markets are havens for selling used items.